GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Obtain client credentials
 1. Supply strategy parameters
 1. Protect the application with `passport_social` authentication

+!!!
+Note:
+    Ensure the machine(s) running Passport have access to the OAuth provider you are trying to connect to.

 ### Add the provider in the admin UI